-The Vegas JCK and Couture shows not only spotlighted where the problems are in the diamond industry, they also showed where positive change activity is taking place, possibly signaling the way for the rest of the industry.
-The shows started with a certain degree of promise, and even though they suffered from low foot traffic, they did provide some hope.
+The Las Vegas trade show not only spotlighted where the problems are in the diamond industry, they also showed where positive change activity is taking place, possibly signaling the way for the rest of the industry.
+The JCK Las Vegas and Couture shows started with a certain degree of promise, and even though they suffered from low foot traffic, they did provide some hope.

 Here are a few insights: